jhpyle/docassemble/_docs/functions.md

-For example, this [`mandatory`] code block expresses [interview logic] requiring that the user first be shown a splash screen and then be asked questions necessary to get to the end of the intererview.
+For example, this [`mandatory`] code block expresses [interview logic] requiring that the user first be shown a splash screen and then be asked questions necessary to get to the end of the interview.

 {% highlight yaml %}
 ---